-- used in complex types to specify the type of the actual data.
-Its value can be any of the simple types described above.
-Note that heterogeneous arrays (with data elements having different elementType values, like a row of INTEGERs and a row of STRINGs) are not supported - value.
-(UNSUPPORTED) This is the numerical, string or file location value of the parameter (legacy note);5 - units.
+- value.
+(UNSUPPORTED) This is the numerical, string or file location value of the parameter (legacy note);10 - units.
 Physical units of measurements if applicable.
 This attribute is optional; - min.
 Numerical minimum value for the parameter.
 Only applicable for FLOAT and INTEGER types. - max.
 Numerical maximum value for the parameter.
 Only applicable for FLOAT and INTEGER types. - dims.
 Size of the dimensions.
-For example "1 3" is a vector of three elements and "3 3" is a square matrix of 3x3 elements.
-The first number refers to columns and the second one to rows when describing a matrix.
+For example: "5" defines a [5x1] vector of five elements (arranged in a row); and "4 3" is a matrix of [4x3] elements.
+By convention, to describe a two dimensional type the first dimension refers to columns and the second to rows.
+In case of a tree dimensional type, the dimension referring to layers becomes the last, as in [column x row x layer].